I Make Referrals To Couple Therapists Who Make Working With Couples Their Specialty And Those Are The Ones You Should Seek

 Another valuable, and reliable criteria, for finding a good couple therapist is to choose a person trained in Emotionally Focused Couple Therapy.
 One approach is to look through the Therapist Directory of Emotionally Focused Couple Therapist members of LACEFT.
 You can search by geographic region and you can search by level of training in Emotionally Focused Couple Therapy.
 When you call members from the directory I suggest you ask this question: “Please tell me who you, yourself, would see if your marriage was in trouble?”
 In this way you should be able to put together a list of therapists who are held in high regard and who are trusted as caring and effective in their work with couples.
 Therapists attracted to learning this model of couple therapy tend to be among the most human, collaborative, caring and committed couple therapists that I have had the pleasure to know.

 A note of warning: Because Emotionally Focused Couple Therapy has become very popular and well known as effective, many therapists are claiming through their websites to work in this model who have not taken on learning this model formally.
 Reading books about the model is not the same as really learning to work in the model.
 I know this because for many years I thought I worked in a way that was close to the model.
 This model is intricate and complex, requires serious supervision, viewing of video-recorded sessions and many hours of courses and continuing education and consultation.
 As someone who has specialized in this work for 35 years, I want you to know, that in effectiveness for helping couples strengthen their bond, EFT is the real deal.
 Don’t just accept that someone works in this model.
 Ask for specifics.

 Meeting And Learning About Your Potential Couple Therapist

-Meet with a few couple therapists you are considering.
+Meet with a few of the couple therapists with who you are considering working.
 Look for what feels like the best match for both of you.
-This is standard and wise operating procedure in choosing a therapist.
+This is a standard and wise operating procedure in choosing a therapist.